rstyczynski/OCI_notes/security/sss.md

 Take a look at two exemplary model codes.
 Code was prepared on OSX, but may be used at any regular system; all you potentially need to do - is to adjust packages install for your case.

 # sss-cli
+First example uses code developed by vitkabele.
+Before use this code has to be examined and documented.
+It may be smart to use own code, as the implementation is not complex thanks to straight forward theory behind.
+Code handles very long secrets.

 Install tools; adjust this part for your system.
 ``` bash